 By recalling distressing events and diverting attention from their emotional consequences, EMDR borrows principles used in prolonged exposure therapy, the standard behavioral psychotherapeutic treatment of PTSD.

-No one knows exactly how any form of psychotherapy works neurobiologically.
-What we do know is that when a person is very upset, their brain cannot process information as it ordinarily does.
-You can become stuck—remembering and reliving a trauma, feeling just as bad as if you’re going through it the first time.
+How does this work?
+When a person is very upset, their brain cannot process information as it ordinarily does.
+You can become stuck remembering and reliving a trauma, feeling just as bad as if you’re going through it the first time.
 The sights, sounds, smells, and feelings all rush back.
 Such distressing memories can have a lasting negative effect across all areas of your life.

-Typically, EMDR therapy is conducted by a therapist moving his or her fingers back and forth in front of you, asking you to follow the hand motions with your eyes.
-As you’re following the movement with your eyes, the therapist guides you in recalling a disturbing event, including all the emotions and body sensations that go along with it.
+Typically, EMDR therapy is conducted by a therapist who moves his or her fingers back and forth in front of you.
+As you follow the movement with your eyes, the therapist guides you in recalling a disturbing event, including all the emotions and body sensations that go along with it.
 Gradually, the therapist will guide you in shifting your thoughts to more pleasant ones.
 Some therapists may use alternatives to finger movements, such as hand or toe tapping or musical tones.

 Is EMDR Right for You?

-Research has established EMDR is effective in treating post-traumatic stress disorder (PTSD).
-Studies also report EMDR’s success in treating other conditions such as:
+Research has established that EMDR is effective in treating post-traumatic stress disorder (PTSD).
+Studies also report EMDR’s success in treating other conditions, including:

-What to Expect of EMDR Therapy at Honey Lake Clinic
+What to Expect from EMDR Therapy at Honey Lake Clinic

-At Honey Lake Clinic, a three-phase process is incorporated, encompassing past, present and future.
+At Honey Lake Clinic, we utilize a three-phase process encompassing the past, present, and future.

-- 1) Past – You’ll be aided in discovering past events which laid the groundwork for the distress they are experiencing and its maladaptive links.
+- Past – You’ll be aided in discovering past events which laid the groundwork for the distress they are experiencing and its maladaptive links.

-- 2) Present – You’ll examine your current circumstances and responses relative to the distress, identifying, targeting and desensitizing them.
+- Present – You’ll examine your current circumstances and responses relative to the distress, identifying, targeting, and desensitizing them.

-- 3) Future – You’ll develop new image templates of how you want to view this going forward, discovering and employing new adaptive functioning skills.
+- Future – You’ll develop new image templates of how you want to view this going forward, discovering and employing new adaptive functioning skills.

-EMDR Therapy as Unique as Honey Lake Clinic
+An EMDR Therapy Program as Unique as Honey Lake Clinic

-Our EMDR therapy program at Honey Lake differs from other treatment facilities in that we recognize the importance of incorporating spirituality into every aspect of the treatment process.
+Our EMDR therapy program at Honey Lake Clinic differs from other treatment providers in that we recognize the importance of incorporating spirituality into every aspect of the treatment process.

 EMDR can be applied anywhere, but when it is done in concert with God’s grace and in dependence upon the Holy Spirit’s presence and guidance, we believe the difference is profound.